epagris/flexPTP-demo-NUCLEO-H743ZI/README.md

 ## License

-The project is created by András Wiesner (Epagris) in 2025 and published under the MIT license.
+The project was created by András Wiesner (Epagris) in 2025 and published under the MIT license.
 Contributions are welcome! :)